nervosnetwork/rfcs/rfcs/0017-tx-valid-since/0017-tx-valid-since.md

 There are two important moments for a cell, the time of creation and destruction.
 The cell is created when the transaction producing it as an output has been committed into a block in the chain.
 And the destruction time is when the transaction consuming the cell as an input has been committed.

-The field `since` specifies the minimal destruction time of the input cell.
-The input is said premature when the `since` field is present and the minimal destruction time has not arrived yet.
-A transaction is premature when any of its input is premature.
-The block should not commit any premature transactions.
+The field `since` specifies the earliest destruction time of the input cell.
+An input is said premature when its `since` field is present and the specified earliest destruction time has not arrived yet.
+A transaction is premature if any of its input is premature.
+A block should not commit any premature transactions.

 ![](cell-lifecycle.jpg)